ArchLinuxStudio/mproxy/README.md

 ./mproxy  -l 8081 -D -d
 ```

--D Specify to accept data for decryption, and its corresponding parameter'-E' is applied to the local agent
+-D Specify to accept data for decryption, and its corresponding parameter '-E' is applied to the local agent.

 ### step2 : Start mproxy locally as a local proxy, and specify the transmission method to encrypt